clue/json-query-language/SYNTAX.md

 #### [L2] $and object

-Also accepts an object like this:
+Also accepts a folded L2 object like this:

 ```json
 {